huynguy-db/arcion-docs/content/docs/target-setup/Oracle.md

     *Default: By default, this parameter is set to `false`.*

   - `init-views-post-snapshot`*[v21.04.06.8]*: If init-views-as-views is true, this option will create views after snapshot is complete.
 If disabled, views are created prior to snapshot. (by default this is true).
   - `bulk-load`: Arcion can leverage underlying support of `FILE` based bulk loading into the target system.
+The following parameters are available for bulk loading:
-    - `enable`: To enable/disable bulk loading.
+    - `enable`: `true` or `false`.
+Whether to enable or disable bulk loading.
     - `type`: `FILE`
     - `serialize`: Specifies whether the files generated should be applied in serial/parallel fashion.
 Values are either `true` or `false`.
-    - `method`: Specifies the method used to perform bulk load.
+    - `method`: Specifies the method of bulk loading.
 The following methods are available:
       - `EXTERNAL_TABLE`: This method uses an external table to load intermediate CSV files that Replicant generates into the target Oracle.
 The prerequisite for this mechanism is that we need to have a shared directory between Replicant machine and target Oracle.
-      - `SQL_LOADER`: This mechanism uses [Oracle's `sqlldr` utility](https://docs.oracle.com/cd/B19306_01/server.102/b14215/part_ldr.htm) to perform client side load into target Oracle.
-This mechanism does not require shared directory between Replicant machine and target Oracle.
-The prerequisite for this mechanism is that we need to set the following three environment variables before executing the Replicant process.
-You can include them in `.bashrc` as well:
+      - `SQLLDR`: Uses [Oracle's `sqlldr` utility](https://docs.oracle.com/cd/B19306_01/server.102/b14215/part_ldr.htm) for client side data loading into target Oracle. `SQLLDR` does not require shared directory between Replicant machine and target Oracle.
+However, you need to set the following three environment variables before executing the Replicant process.
+You can include them in `.bashrc` as well.

         ```bash
         export ORACLE_HOME=<path_to_directory_containing_sqlldr_binary>